Friday, October 19, 2007

 The trade deadline shall close each regular season on the Wednesday of Week 11, unless extended by the Commissioner.

-The trading block shall reopen the day after the NFL Super Bowl for the next season.
 All players are eligible for trading during the off-season.

 Section 3: Players are locked into “starter” or “bench” status once a player’s specific game begins.